Shakermaker001/credit-risk-classification/README.md

    - The training data was fitted with a logistic regression model (this model is used primarily as a 'yes' or 'no' prediction specialist, perfect)
    - After the model was trained, it was fitted against the test data in order to make predctions
    - A confusin matrix was then created to visualize the accuracy the model exhibited in predicting low and high risk borrowers
+Test Results
    Precision - The model scored a 100% on its ability to determine a low risk borrower Recall - The model scored a 95% in its ability to determine a high risk borrower Accuracy - 99% accuracy for the logistic regression model

 After a brief analysis, I believe that the model performed exceptionally well.
 It is hard to refute an accuracy score of 99%.
 It is my belief that the objective of the model is to predict with near certainty that a borrower is a high risk target.
 Yes 95% recall is very good, with more data and training, I believe it can perform better.
 Depending on the specific lending institution(s) standards and convictions, I would reccommend this model to go live with further testing done along the way for improvement.